Things to do at Mall of America (if shopping isn’t your thing)

 My family and I were hosted by Mall of America and Bloomington Minnesota Convention and Visitor’s Bureau.

 Where is Mall of America and how do I get there?

-We were able to fly Delta direct from San Antonio.
+We were able to fly Delta direct from San Antonio to MSP.
 There are also flights available on American, United, and my favorite Southwest Airlines although you’ll have to take a connecting flight to get there.
-Your mileage will vary depending on where you’re starting from.

 Related reading: A parent’s guide to Mall of America

 Nickelodeon Universe is the amusement park located on the ground level of the mall.
 This all-indoor amusement park has 27 attractions.
 They offer something for everyone, from kiddie rides to thrills.
 If you’ve got kids and you’re looking for things to do at the Mall of America, Nickelodeon Universe is a must-do, although you don’t have to be a kid or have kids to have a good time here.